Make room on credit cards to add options in an emergency

 Maybe you’ve been working through credit card debt for a while now.
-Or maybe you racked it up recently as you prepared for the coronavirus lockdown.
+Or maybe you racked it up recently as you dealt with the coronavirus lockdown.
 Regardless of how and when you got into debt, ridding yourself of this financial burden can free up cash and relieve at least one stressor in an exceptionally anxious time.

 If you’re in a good financial position right now, meaning you have savings in the bank and a steady income, it’s a good time to knock out some credit card debt.
 Here’s how to think about debt payoff now and what tactics you should consider.